Alfred E. Neuman: Image

 Similar faces turned up in advertising for "painless" dentistry.
-According to original Mad publisher William Gaines, Neuman had his origin in Topeka with the Painless Romine Topeka Dental College, actually a dental group at 704 Kansas Avenue, at the office of William Romine – often misspelled as Romaine – a dentist who resided and practiced in Wichita.
-A face virtually identical to Neuman's appears in the 1923 issue of the University of Minnesota humor magazine The Guffer above the caption "Medic After Passing Con Exam in P. Chem."
-Another identical face shows up in the logo for Happy Jack Beverages, a soda drink produced by the A. B. Cook company in 1939.
-An almost-identical image appeared as "nose art" on an American World War II bomber, over the motto "Me Worry?" (this painted face was sometimes referred to as "The Jolly Boy").
+According to original Mad publisher William Gaines, the caricature Neuman had his origin in Topeka with the Painless Romine Topeka Dental College – which actually was a dental practice at 704 Kansas Avenue, at the office of a dentist who resided and practiced in Wichita, William Romine (often misspelled as Romaine).
+A face virtually identical to Neuman's appears in the 1923 issue of the University of Minnesota's humor magazine The Guffer above the caption "Medic after passing con exam in p. chem."
+Another near-identical face shows on the logo for Happy Jack Beverages, a soda drink produced by the A.B.
+Cook company in 1939.
+Another image appeared as aircraft "nose art" on an American World War II bomber, over the motto "Me Worry?"

-Neuman's image was also used negatively, as a "supporter" of rival political candidates, with the idea that only an idiot would vote for them.
-In 1940, those opposing Franklin Delano Roosevelt's third-term reelection bid distributed postcards with a similar caricature bearing the caption, "Sure I'm for Roosevelt".
-In some instances the "idiot" implication may have been used as a Jewish caricature, as Carl Djerassi's autobiography claims that in Vienna after the Anschluss, he saw posters with a similar face and the caption Tod den Juden ("Death to Jews").
+Neuman's image was also used derisively in political ads to depict supporters of a rival candidate, implying that only an idiot would vote for the advertiser's opponent.
+In 1940, those opposing Franklin Delano Roosevelt's third-term reelection bid distributed postcards with a similar caricature bearing the caption, "Sure, I'm for Roosevelt".
+In some instances the "idiot" implication may have been used as a Jewish caricature, as Carl Djerassi's autobiography claims that in Vienna after the Anschluss, he saw posters with a similar face and the caption Tod den Juden ["Death to Jews"].

-In 2008, Eastern Michigan University held an exhibit and symposium on the evolution of Neuman images, dating back to 1877.
+Eastern Michigan University held an exhibit and symposium in 2008, on the evolution of Neuman images dating back to 1877.

-Name
+Name choice

 The EC editors grew up listening to the radio, and this was frequently reflected in their stories, names, and references.
-The name "Alfred E. Neuman" derived from comedian Henry Morgan's "Here's Morgan" radio series on Mutual, ABC and NBC.
+The Governor of New York at the time was Alfred E. Smith, but the name "Alfred E. Neuman" derived from comedian Henry Morgan's Here's Morgan radio series on Mutual, ABC, and NBC.
 One character on his show had a name that was a reference to composer Alfred Newman, who scored many films and also composed the familiar fanfare that accompanies 20th Century Fox's opening film logo.
-The possible inspiration for Henry Morgan was that Laird Cregar portrayed Sir Henry Morgan in The Black Swan (1942) with Tyrone Power, and the Oscar-nominated score for that film was by Newman.
-Listening to the sarcastic Morgan's brash broadcasts, the Mad staff took note and reworked the name into Neuman, as later recalled by Kurtzman:
+In turn, Henry Morgan's possible inspiration was the character "Sir Henry Morgan", played by Laird Cregar in The Black Swan (1942).
+Newman wrote the Oscar-nominated score for that film.
+The Mad staff enjoyed Morgan's sarcastic, brash broadcasts and took note; they reworked the name into Neuman, as Kurtzman explained in a 1975 press release:

-In 2012, longtime editor Nick Meglin offered a streamlined, exasperated version of Neuman's origins:
+In 2012, longtime editor Nick Meglin offered an exasperated, shorter version of the name choice: